-Vail, Colorado, is known for its world-class skiing, dining, and outdoor adventure.
+Vail, Colorado, is known for its world-class skiing, dining, and outdoor adventures.
 But, there’s more to this Rocky Mountain oasis than a mountain.
-The fall in the high country brings golden aspen leaves, fresh snowmelt water, and outdoor adventures that will have you wanting to come back all year long.
+Fall in the high country brings golden aspen leaves, fresh snowmelt water, and outdoor adventures that will have you wanting to come back all year long.

 1. Take A Llama To Lunch

 Hiking the Rocky Mountains in the fall is not to be missed.
 The changing leaves on the aspen trees are a beautiful golden sight that’s sure to please any nature lover.
 So, if you’re going to hike, why not hike with a llama?

 Llamas are known for their gentleness, and Paragon Guides offers several options to spend a few hours with these furry creatures.
 According to Paragon Guides, llamas don’t like to be ridden but can carry up to 80 pounds of gear, making them the perfect hiking companions.